THE BEAR

 He lived for several years in Berlin, where he encountered a profoundly different visual culture—an experience that broadened his perspective and refined his photographic language.
 Immersing himself in such a dynamic artistic and social reality influenced his research, leading him to develop an increasingly critical and layered approach to imagery and its narrative power.

 After attending a technical institute, he left university to travel the world.
-Upon returning, he worked as a farmer in Tuscany, eventually becoming a winery supervisor.
+Upon returning, he worked as a farmer in Tuscany, becoming a winery supervisor.